mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 This guide has a different focus from the Hitchhiker's Guide.
-This site describes the myriad ways of setting up a Python *web application* stack from a bare-bones server, VPS, Amazon Web Services instance, or Platform-as-a-Service provider up through the JavaScript running on users' browsers on your website.
+This site describes the myriad ways of setting up a Python *web application* stack from a "bare metal" server, virtual private server (VPS), Amazon Web Services (AWS) instance, or Platform-as-a-Service (PaaS) provider up through the JavaScript running on users' browsers on your website.